Let’s take a walk back in history ten years ago. At this time, businesses used a lot of the following tactics to generate demand for their business:

 - Emails Blasts

-Ten years ago, buyers were essentially at the mercy of sales team because they controlled access to the majority of information.
+Ten years ago, buyers were essentially at the mercy of the sales team because they controlled access to the majority of information.
 There was tremendous asymmetry going on, and marketing could be totally unaccountable.
-At this point, we had not seen things like Google Adwords and Craigslist completely disrupt publishing.
+At this point, we had not seen things like Google Ads and Craigslist completely disrupt publishing.
 In many cases, it did not matter that marketing was just doing arts and crafts projects and playing with their color chart.

 Today’s Modern Buyer